 Costa Rica is an ideal place to teach English without a degree because it is the best of both worlds: the demand for English teachers continues to increase, and it’s a truly beautiful country to live in and explore.
 You’ve got beaches, mountains, tropical rainforests, adventure activities, and a lot to see!
 The most ideal city to try for jobs is San Josè, but positions can be found throughout the country.

-1) Teach English in Czech Republic
+1) Teach English in Peru

 And there you have it.
 There is ample opportunity all over the globe for you to teach English abroad without a degree.
-Most countries will require you to have at least a TEFL certification, but since you likely don’t have to deal with paying off any pesky student loans on your adventure abroad, investing in your TEFL education is a smart investment.
+Most countries will require you to have at least a TEFL certification, but since you likely don’t have to deal with paying off any pesky student loans on your adventure abroad, investing in your TEFL education is a smart decision.
 It will pay off for both you and your students.

-Words by Jayla Rae Ardelean.
+Words by Jayla Rae Ardelean for globalU.